ClickHouse/clickhouse-docs/docs/tutorial.md

     specifies the dictionary to update after some random time between 1 and 10 seconds.
 (The random time is necessary in order to distribute the load on the dictionary source when updating on a large number of servers.)
     :::

-3. Verify it worked - you should get around 265 rows:
+3. Verify it worked - you should get 265 rows (one row for each neighborhood):
     ```sql
     SELECT * FROM taxi_zone_dictionary
     ```

 4. Use the `dictGet` function ([or its variations](./en/sql-reference/functions/ext-dict-functions.md)) to retrieve a value from a dictionary.
 You pass in the name of the dictionary, the value you want, and the key (which in our example is the `LocationID` column of `taxi_zone_dictionary`).

-For exmaple, the following query returns the `Zone` whose `LocationID` is 132 (which as we saw above is JFK airport):
+    For exmaple, the following query returns the `Borough` whose `LocationID` is 132 (which as we saw above is JFK airport):
     ```sql
-    SELECT dictGet('taxi_zone_dictionary', 'Zone', 132)
+    SELECT dictGet('taxi_zone_dictionary', 'Borough', 132)
+    ```

+    JFK is in Queens, and notice the time to retrieve the value is essentially 0:
+    ```bash
+    ┌─dictGet('taxi_zone_dictionary', 'Borough', 132)─┐
+    │ Queens                                          │
+    └─────────────────────────────────────────────────┘

+    1 rows in set.
+Elapsed: 0.004 sec.
     ```

 5. Use the `dictHas` function to see if a key is present in the dictionary.
 For example, the following query returns 1 (which is "true" in ClickHouse):